vanilla/vanilla/README.md

 Vanilla is built to be simple, and its installation is no exception.

-* Upload this entire file structure up to your web server
+* Upload this entire file structure up to your web server.
-* Confirm the cache, conf, and uploads folders are writable by PHP
+* Confirm the cache, conf, and uploads folders are writable by PHP.
-* Navigate to that folder in your web browser
+* Navigate to that folder in your web browser.
-* Follow the instructions on screen
+* Follow the instructions on screen.

 ## Upgrading

 Follow these steps to upgrade Vanilla when a new stable release is announced.

-* Backup your database and conf/config.php file somewhere safe
+* Backup your database and conf/config.php file somewhere safe.
-* Upload the new release's files so they overwrite the old ones
+* Upload the new release's files so they overwrite the old ones.
-* Go to yourforum.com/index.php?p=/utility/update to force any updates needed
+* Go to yourforum.com/index.php?p=/utility/update to force any updates needed.
 * If it fails, try it a second times by refreshing the page.

 To upgrade to **2.1 from 2.0.18**, add this step: